jeffzheng1/Wim/README.md

-#RoomControl
+#Wim

 #Author
 * Jeff Zheng
 * Aishwarya Parasuram

 #Purpose
-RoomControl is an iOS utility application that helps the user control IoT devices within a room.
+Wim is an iOS utility application that helps the user control IoT devices within a room.

 #Features